-In Payroll Turkey system, both the employer and the employee contribute to the funding of Social Security.
-And, supplementary pensions or vocational training.
-This contribution takes the form of taxes; employer contributions from employer’s side and employee contributions from employee’s side.
-Taxes range are determining net salary paid to employee each month.
-The employee working under a Payroll Company in Turkey is no exception to the rule!
+In the Payroll and taxes in Turkey system, both the employer and the employee contribute to the funding of Social Security, as well as supplementary pensions or vocational training.
+This contribution takes the form of taxes, employer contributions from the employer’s side and employee contributions from the employee’s side.
+The tax bracket is determined by net salary paid to the employee each month.
+The employee working under a Payroll Company in Turkey is no exception to this rule!

-As an employee, the consultant is obviously subject to social security contribution payments.
-On the other hand, he will not be responsible for donating to various funds.
+As an employee, the consultant is obviously subject to social security payments.
+On the other hand, he/she will not be responsible for donating to various funds.

-Indeed, remember that in the context of Payroll in Turkey, Umbrella company is covering administrative obligation.
-It is not like self-employed workers (business managers, etc.).
+Indeed, remember that in the context of Payroll in Turkey, the Umbrella company covers the administrative obligations, unlike for self-employed workers (business managers, etc.).

-Which social taxes does the consultant in Payroll Turkey pay ?
+Which social security taxes does the Payroll Turkey consultant pay?

-By donating part of his turnover and his gross salary, the consultant in Payroll participates in payment of few aids and social devices.
-In return, he will get benefit in any cases: in the event of unemployment, illness…
+By donating part of his/her turnover and gross salary, the consultant in Payroll participates in the payment of a few benefits and social schemes.
+In return, they will benefit regardless in the event of unemployment, illness etc.

 - Unemployment contribution

 Note that the rate charged for each contribution may vary depending on the activity and company’s payroll, or the status of the employee.

 Some of these contributions are made by both the consultant and the Payroll in Turkey portage company, while others are borne solely by one or the other.
 In both cases, the Payroll Turkey company declares and pays all contributions.